Detox/chat/readme.md

 ### Event: secret
 Payload consists of two arguments: `friend_id` (`Uint8Array`) and `secret` (`Uint8Array`).
 Event is fired when `frind_id` sends a secret.

+If event is rejected (by returning `false` or rejected `Promise` from callback), then `secret_received` is not sent back to `friend_id`, which means that updated secret was not accepted (if it was used before already or for some other reason).

 ### Event: secret_received
 Payload consists of one argument `frind_id` (`Uint8Array`).